-4. No sooner than 16 days after publication, upon expiration of the 15 day local comment
+4. No sooner than 16 days after publication, upon expiration of the 15 day local comment period, and after acting on any local comments received, the Recipient should submit

 If no public objections are received, and upon expiration of the period for objections to the Release of Funds, DCA will issue a letter releasing the funds for the activity and clearing the environmental general condition.